June 11, 2020

 Another not-so-hidden cost is advanced instruction.
 Hang Gliding schools and clubs will often host clinics to help provide their students with more information.
 Sometimes these even feature advanced pilots and a new perspective to learn from.
 While not required to become a better pilot, clinics can help advance your skill quickly with this more detailed instruction on specific topics.
 Common clinics that we recommend attending cover landings and flight planning.
 Some clinics also cover more advanced flying like competition and cross country.

 Often along your journey to becoming a hang gliding pilot. you may develop a mentor/mentee relationship with a pilot or instructor.
 This relationship will help you to become a better pilot and will give you a strong connection to the local club and the general hang gliding pilot community.
 When you have a mentor showing you the ropes, make sure you show them your appreciation.
-Offer to buy him dinner, a , or a tank of gas.
+Offer to buy him dinner, a beer, or a tank of gas.
 This will go a long way in ensuring you become part of the local pilot community.

 Mitigating Costs